leo0514/vpc-on-classic-network/advanced-vpc-routing.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Setting up advanced routing in VPC
+# Setting up advanced routing
 {: #setting-up-advanced-routing-in-vpc}

-You can control the flow of network traffic in your VPC by configuring VPC routes.
-Use VPC routes to specify the next hop for packets, based on their destination addresses.
+You can control the flow of network traffic by configuring VPC routes.
+Use routes to specify the next hop for packets, based on their destination addresses.
 {:shortdesc}

+Newer generation available.
+For more information, see [Setting up advanced routing in VPC](/docs/vpc?topic=vpc-advanced-routing) for generation 2 compute resources.
+{:important}

 ## Routing structure